dthaler/iftype-reg/draft-thaler-iftype-reg.md

    that broke tools.  {{procedures}} adds a validation step to the documented assignment procedure.

+4. Various documents and registries said to submit requests via email, but a web form exists for submitting requests, which caused some confusion around which was to be used.
+This is addressed in {{procedures}}.

-5. Transmission values {{transmission-registry}} have often been allocated as part of ifType allocation, but no guidance exists about whether a requester must ask for it or not, and the request form has no such required field.
+6. Transmission values {{transmission-registry}} have often been allocated as part of ifType allocation, but no guidance exists about whether a requester must ask for it or not, and the request form has no such required field.
    As a result, IANA has asked the Designated Expert to decide for each allocation, but no relevant guidance for the Designated Expert has been documented.
 This is remedied in {{transmission-discussion}}.

-6. Various documents and registries said to submit requests via email, but a web form exists for submitting requests, which caused some confusion around which is to be used.
-This is discussed in {{iana}}.

 # Interface Sub-Layers and Sub-Types {#sublayers}